saquibsayyedcoder/saquibsayyedcoder/README.md

 - 👋 Hi, I’m @saquibsayyed
-- 👀 Gain skill in MERN Stack Developer
+- 👀 MERN Stack Developer
 - 🌱 In future I am Best MERN Stack Developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me saquibsayyedcoder